TajibSmajlovic/tv-shows-and-movies/README.md

+## Live Demo (https://tv-shows-and-movies-8e36e.web.app)

-This app was created with _React_.
+This app was created with _React_ and _TypeScript_.
 App uses _https://developers.themoviedb.org/3_ API for fetching data.

-## Live Demo (https://tv-shows-and-movies-8e36e.web.app)

 ## Instructions to run the app locally: